Some of your online courses may require proctored exams, which can be taken at the

 Choose an exam proctor in your area by selecting and contacting a certified proctor

 from our public list.
 You may also find your own proctor following our criteria and have them become a certified proctor.

-Acquire Proctor ID from certified proctor - DE staff will email it to them upon certification.
+Acquire Proctor ID from certified proctor - OTL staff will email it to them upon certification.

 Request Exams.
-DE staff will then email exam information (when available) to your proctor within
+OTL staff will then email exam information (when available) to your proctor within

 two business days.

 Schedule an appointment with your proctor to complete your exam.